 Although Amicus Studios has become synonymous with British horror, the film company did occasionally delve into other genres.
 What Became of Jack and Jill? is like an extended episode of Alfred Hitchcock Presents or Rod Serling’s Night Gallery: a morality tale disguised as a twisty thriller.

 Directed by Bill Bain (his first and only theatrical film) from a script by Roger Marshall (And Now the Screaming Starts) based on Laurence Moody’s 1969 novel The Ruthless Ones, What Became of Jack and Jill? pleasantly surprised me.
 I expected to dislike it, but ended up liking it quite a bit.

 What Became of Jack and Jill? begins like dozens of movies about people trying to drive a relative insane in order to collect a beefy inheritance (how many times have we encountered that story?).
 But the movie deviates far enough from the formula, creating a few surprises along the way.
 I liked how the film pits baby-boomers against the greatest generation in a symbolic battle for survival — existential angst is a major part of the story, and this alone makes the movie interesting.

 This is essentially a three-character movie and the lead actors are very good.
-Actor & singer Paul Nicholas, Vanessa Howard and Mona Washbourne (My Fair Lady) are excellent.
+Actor & singer Paul Nicholas, Vanessa Howard and beloved stage actress Mona Washbourne are excellent.
 I particularly liked Washbourne’s performance as the seemingly dim-witted granny who has a few tricks under her sleeve.